MicrosoftDocs/well-architected/well-architected/devops/monitor-collection-data-storage.md

 ## Application data

-In case of an application, the collecting service can be an **Application Performance Management (APM) tool** that can run autonomously from the application that generates the instrumentation data.
+For applications, the collecting service can be an **Application Performance Management (APM) tool** that can run autonomously from the application that generates the instrumentation data.
 After APM is enabled, you'll have clear visibility of important metrics both in real time and historically.
 Consider an  appropriate level of logging.
 Verbose logging  can incur significant costs.

 An example of an APM is [Application Insights](/azure/azure-monitor/app/data-retention-privacy#what-is-application-insights) that aggregates application level logs and events for subsequent analysis.